JetBrains/Qodana/topics/pricing.md

 The number of contributors is calculated within a 90-day period.
 For example, if you buy a license for 10 contributors, but during the first 90 days this number rises to 20, then, in the following 90-day period, the license costs will be recalculated for 20 contributors.

+### What is the minimum number of contributors I can buy the license for?

+You can buy a %product% license for 3 (three) or more contributors.

 ### Where does Qodana store all license information?